jnstne/B37VB-video-game-code/README.md

 ## Instructions of the Game

-its just a classic game of noughts and crosses where 2 players to go against each other to try and get 3 of their shape in a row while simultaniously stopping the other from doing the same
+the game is a very simple concept as its just a classic game of noughts and crosses where 2 players go against each other to try and get 3 of their shape in a row while simultaniously stopping the other player from doing the same

-the controls are shown in the game too but ill explain them here too,
+the controls are shown in the game but ill explain them here too,

 - Player 1 plays as the symbol X
 - Player 2 plays as the symbol O